christophstrasen/paranoid-backup-kit/readme.md

    Confirm you can decrypt `backup_age.key.gpg`.
 Ensure the unlocking passphrase is memorable and secure.

 9. **Set up git (Optional)**
-   You might want your encrypted secrets in a private git repo. naturally you have to init that yourself.
+   You might want your encrypted secrets in a private git repo.
+You'll need to initialize it yourself.
    Choose whether to track the full scope of folders or `encrypted/` only.
 Validate that `git` commands in `backup.sh` behave as you intend.

 10. **Scan for secret leaks**